ashwinreddy/blog/_notes/Public/Classics.md

 ---
-title: "Classics"
+title: "classics"
 feed: hide
 ---

-The classics are the study of the Greek and Latin [[Language]]s and culture.
+the classics are the study of greek and [[latin]].